surlykke/WindowArranger/README.md

 WindowArranger works by transforming the config file into a bash script file containing mostly ```swaymsg``` commands, and then run it.

-In stead of running the generated script you may have `WindowArranger` write it to stdout or a file.
+In stead of running the generated script, `WindowArranger` can write it to stdout or a file.
 Use the `dump` option to do that:

 ```
 WindowArranger -dump arrangescript.sh configfile